mluvii/mluviiIOSLibraryWithUIViewRepresentable/README.md

 - notification on change of widget status
 - open chat
 - close the chat and load a page with widget
+- provide custom in chat on link click handler

 #### Known issue: Due to the unavailability of getUserMedia in in-app WkWebView, video will not connect in Application